 If you are an established brand and have already seen some success, whether with physical brick and mortar gyms/boxes/studios or other fitness facilities, then you will likely have some great insight into the customer acquisition strategies that have worked for you and can do more of the same.

 One of the very best distribution channels for selling online training is signing people up in person.
-This is ten times better if you can maintain a consistent, physical presence in a gym, a camp, or at a regular event.
+This is ten times better if you can maintain a consistent, physical presence in a gym, a camp, or at regular events like industry trade shows and festivals.
 In fact, one of the very best ways to monetize the quality interactions you have in person with potential clients is to sell them online personal training.

 Here are three examples that might be profitable for you to test out:

 “Sign up now, here at camp, and you’ll get 20 percent off the price for life.
-We already have your credit card so, Mrs Kowalski, should we sign Samuel up right now so he can keep training hard throughout the year and improve his chances of getting into Rutgers?”
+We already have your credit card so, Mrs. Doe, should we sign John Jr. up right now so he can keep training hard throughout the year and improve his chances of getting into Rutgers?”

 “Mr. Jackson, I’d love to continue providing you with a workout plan to follow so that you can keep getting the great results we’ve gotten together and not lose any of the progress we’ve made.
 Just click the link I emailed you, and it will get you set right up to automatically get a new workout from me each month.”

-Scenario #3 – You meet people who would like to train with you in person, but they are not able to afford your personal training sessions.
-However, they are able to afford paying $29/month to join your online workout group.
+Throughout your personal training career, you are going to meet people who would like to train with you in person, but they are not able to afford your personal training sessions.
+Instead of writing them off, offer them another solution.
+While they may not be able to afford in-person training, they may be able to afford to pay $29/month to join your online workout group.

 The possibilities of the in-person distribution channel are endless.
-I’m sure you can think of many more right now.
 Technically, if you know how to text or email a sign-up link and your in-person customer acquisition strategies are robust enough, then you could build up a successful online personal training business without ever doing any online marketing.

 Choosing the Right Technology for Online Training

-Your first big need is for online personal training software that works for you, not against you.
+This is where Exercise.com comes into play.
 With the Exercise.com platform, you will build your own fitness brand, not some other company’s, and you will have a professional-grade solution that automates the busy work of personal training and running a fitness business.

-With our virtual personal training software you can create assessments to send to your clients that – based on their answers – will automatically schedule them into your workout program that best meets their needs.
+With our virtual personal training software you can create assessments to send to your clients that – based on their answers – will automatically schedule them into one of your workout programs that best meets their needs.

 You can give your clients apps to log their workouts—reinforcing your brand every time they tap that app icon.
-They will be able to watch your exercise instructional videos as they work out at the gym.
-The best software for online personal training is clearly the one that builds your fitness brand and puts you first.
+They will also be able to watch your exercise instructional videos as they work out at the gym.

 Much of your other technology decisions will be driven by your choice of marketing and distribution channels.
-If you plan on sending large email campaigns (yes, we offer email automation) and want a standard provider for sending classic email campaigns, then you will want to consider something like MailChimp.
+If you plan on sending large email campaigns and want a standard provider for sending classic email campaigns, then you will want to consider something like MailChimp.
 If you are doubling down on social media, then you should look into a social media scheduling tool like Buffer.
 If you are committed to blogging, you can’t go wrong with WordPress.

 How much money can personal trainers make training clients online?
 What’s the average income for an online fitness coach?
 Or, more practically, how much can I expect to make as an online personal trainer?
 Those are the real questions you are asking, right?

 Well, just like the average salary of trainers who only train in person can vary, it’s no different with online trainers.
-But, and this is a big BUT, the major difference is that when you train online and use the right systems and processes like the Exercise.com platform, then – thanks to the power of software – your success and income working as an online trainer are virtually limitless.
+But, and this is a big but, the major difference is that when you train online and use the right systems (like the Exercise.com platform), then – thanks to the power of software – your success and income working as an online trainer are virtually limitless.

 Every day, people are looking for personal trainers online.
-People are looking to buy workout programs, wanting to join workout groups, participate in a workout community, and most importantly, get results.
+People are looking to buy workout programs, wanting to join workout groups, and participate in a workout community.
 Why can’t it be you that helps them?
 You can make money in fitness online.
-It won’t happen overnight, and maybe not in mere weeks like Paul was able to achieve.
+It won’t happen overnight, but it will happen.

-But here’s what we see work time and time again: you charge say $129/month to join your online workout group and you stock it full of benefits – a new workout every month, leaderboards, apps for logging workouts in the gym, interaction with other group members, and more.
+Let’s say you charge $129/month to join your online workout group and you stock it full of benefits – a new workout plan every month, leaderboards, apps for logging workouts in the gym, interaction with other group members, and more.
 Once you have your workouts ready to be time-released on schedule for the group, your top priority becomes recruiting more people to join.